-Brought to you by friends and partners Amanda Crames and Karen Lazar, Dovecote was forged from a shared passion for design, color, renovation, staging and anything with an artist-touched sensibility.
+Brought to you by friends and business partners Amanda Crames and Karen Lazar, Dovecote was forged from a shared passion for design, color, renovation, staging and anything with an artist-touched sensibility.
 It is our mission to deliver artful products that stand out in the home decor market, elevate the spaces they occupy and pay homage to the artists who inspired them.

 If you are a designer, home curator, urban eclectic, art lover, tastemaker -- or anyone who values artistry in the homes and spaces they love -- this line was created for you.